AhmedDAH1/log_threat_detector/README.md

 ## Email Alerting

-When running in `--watch` mode, the tool can send email notifications for HIGH and CRITICAL alerts.
+When running in `--watch` mode, the tool sends email notifications for HIGH and CRITICAL alerts.
 Configure in `config.py`:

 ```python
 "email": {